-GOVERNORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2020
+GOVERNORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2021

-The Governors present their annual report together with the financial statements and auditors' report of the charitable company for the yearyear 1 September 2019 to 31 August 2020.
+The Governors present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2020 to 31 August 2021.
 The annual report serves the purposes of both a Governors' report and a Directors' report under company law.

 The academy trust operates an academy for pupils aged 3 to 11 serving a catchment area in Kader ward, Acklam, Middlesbrough.
-It has a pupil capacity of 420 (Reception to Y6) plus a 78 place nursery and had a roll of 476 (including nursery) in the school census on 16 January 2020.
+It has a pupil capacity of 420 (Reception to Y6) plus a 78 place nursery and had a roll of 487 in the school census on Thursday 21st January 2021.